Emmanuel Adebowale

 Adebowale started his career at West Ham United, before continuing his development at Sheffield United.
 He has played non-league football for Sheffield, Goole, Hayes & Yeading United, Bishop's Stortford, Dover Athletic, Bognor Regis Town and Eastbourne Borough.
-In January 2020, he signed a two-and-a-half year deal with League Two club Crawley Town.
+In January 2020, he signed a two-and-a-half-year deal with League Two club Crawley Town.
 He spent the first half of the 2021–22 season on loan at Havant & Waterlooville.

 Career

 Born in Stratford, Adebowale was part of the youth setup at West Ham United before joining Sheffield United on a two-year scholarship in 2014.
 During 2015–16 season, he spent time on loan at Sheffield and Goole.

 Following his scholarship at Sheffield United, Adebowale joined Hayes & Yeading United in September 2016 before leaving later that season to join Bishop's Stortford.

 On 27 July 2017, Adebowale signed for National League side Dover Athletic on a two-year deal.
 He joined Bognor Regis Town on a one-month loan in January 2018.
 On 30 November 2018, he joined Eastbourne Borough on a one-month loan.
 After his contract at Dover expired, Adebowale joined National League South side Eastbourne Borough on 6 June 2019.

 On 31 January 2020, Adebowale signed for EFL League Two club Crawley Town for an undisclosed fee.
 He made his debut for Crawley Town on 8 February 2020, starting in an away game against Salford City – his only Crawley appearance of the 2019–20 season.

 On 12 August 2021, he joined National League South club Havant & Waterlooville on a one-year loan deal.
-He made his debut for the club in a 3–0 league win over Welling United on 15 August 2021, and scored his first goal for the club the club with a "towering header" in their following game, a 2–1 win away to Hampton & Richmond Borough on 22 August.
+He made his debut for the club in a 3–0 league win over Welling United on 15 August 2021, and scored his first goal for the club with a "towering header" in their following game, a 2–1 win away to Hampton & Richmond Borough on 22 August.
 In January 2022, it was announced that Adebowale had returned to Crawley, having made 8 appearances on loan at Havant.

-On 9th February 2023, it was announced that Adebowale had left Crawley Town after agreeing to mutually terminate his contract with the club.
+On 9 February 2023, it was announced that Adebowale had left Crawley Town after agreeing to mutually terminate his contract with the club.

+On 23 March 2023, Adebowale joined Dartford until the end of the season.

+On 1 July 2023, Adebowale renewed his contract with Dartford for the 2023–24 season.

+On 10 November 2023, Adebowale joined Bishop's Stortford on a month-long loan.

+On 30 April 2024, it was announced the Adebowale would leave Dartford following the expiration of his contract.